davidp1404/vcode-operator/README.md

 ## Status:
 Maturity: early beta
 Limitations:
-- [ ] We currently don't manage pvc resize
+- [ ] WIP to manage pvc changes

 ## To-Do:
+- [x] Based on jinja2 templates you can easily adapt to your particularities
 - [x] Makefile to create docker images and install
 - [x] Operator with multiple replicas
 - [x] Package with kustomize